Application Tips from Jenni

 Gaps

-Typically, candidates are unsure how to manage employment gaps in their CV, with many preferring to ignore them.
-But gaps are very common and nothing to be worried about.
-So, if you have had time between roles, I would encourage you to acknowledge it by including a brief explanation, especially if they are extended (more than 3 months).
+Typically, candidates are unsure how to manage employment gaps, with many preferring to ignore them altogether.
+But gaps are very common and nothing to worry about.
+So, if you have had time off between roles, I would encourage you to acknowledge it by including a brief explanation, especially if they are extended (more than 3 months).

-I also find candidates tend not to include jobs they think aren’t relevant to the position they are applying for - but there is something to be learnt in every role!
-So please do mention if you have a side hustle, we actually LOVE a side hustle!!
-Maybe you freelance occasionally, are an aspiring musician, enjoy volunteering, took time out to care for a relative, worked part time in a pub or went travelling - we want to know it all as every experience (paid or unpaid) counts!
+I also find candidates tend not to include jobs they don't think are relevant to the position they are applying for - but there is something to be learnt in every role.
+So please do mention if you have a side hustle, we actually LOVE a side hustle at x+why!!
+Maybe you freelance occasionally, are an aspiring musician, enjoy volunteering, took time out to support a relative or went travelling - we want to know it all, as every experience (paid or unpaid) counts!

 The cover letter

 I am a big fan of a cover letter.
-It is a fantastic opportunity to demonstrate your personality, beyond just your experience; however, I recommend keeping it short and succinct – a typical talent team screens a significant number of CV’s every day, so in reality we just don’t have the capacity to read an essay length cover letter!
-More cover letter tips below.
+It is a fantastic opportunity to demonstrate your personality, beyond your experience; however, I recommend keeping it short and succinct – a talent team can screen a significant number of CV’s every day, so in reality we just don’t have the capacity to read an essay length cover letter.

 The photo